wcgordon1/lamplighter/manuscript/active/ch14_Underworks.md

 "There's more," Tamsin said, moving deeper into the corridor.
 She'd found a service panel that opened onto the main feeder junction, where three separate collar assemblies fed power toward different areas of the tower complex.
 "They're not just targeting the sub-basement.
 This is district-wide infrastructure modification."

 Ivy followed her to the main junction, where electrical feeds branched like roots.
-Each branch had been fitted with its own collar assembly—professional work, approved stickers on every one.
+Each branch had been fitted with its own collar assembly: professional work, approved stickers on every one.

 "This isn't vandalism," Tamsin said, her voice flat.
 "This is an inside job.
 They've got people in contracting, permits, inspection.
 Planning this for months."

 Ivy photographed rapidly.
-Every collar was precision work, every invoice stamped with official approval—proof of systematic sabotage through legitimate channels.
+Every collar was precision work, every invoice stamped with official approval; proof of systematic sabotage through legitimate channels.

 The footsteps echoed again, closer now.
 Definitely footsteps.

 "How much power?" she asked as Tamsin measured voltage readings.

 "Enough to light up half the old quarter.
 But they're turning the electrical grid into a giant tuning fork."
 Tamsin's meter showed frequencies in mathematical progression.
-"Force the whole district into resonance and—"
+"Force the whole district into resonance and..."

 "Every seam opens at once," Ivy finished, her chest tight.
 The Keystone Lantern sat connected to these same power systems.